So … You might not think that meditation is a therapy, but learning how to do it can bring enormous benefits, physically and mentally.

 Then sit down on the stool, chair or cushion.

 If on a stool, you kneel, with your calves and knees under the stool.
-If on just a cushion ideally you'll cross your legs, but no need to break your knees.
+On just a cushion ideally you’ll cross your legs, but no need to break your knees.

 If a cushion is uncomfortable, use a chair.